digital-work-lab/open-source-project/docs/week_3_python_teaching_notes.md

 Explain difference between positional and keyword arguments

 Note: it can be helpful to make mistakes on purpose (e.g., indentation, etc.) to read and interpret the error messages with students.

+Pylint example.

+example:
+************* Module colrev.ops.built_in.search_sources.aisel
+colrev/ops/built_in/search_sources/aisel.py:225:19: W3101: Missing timeout argument for method 'requests.get' can cause your program to hang indefinitely (missing-timeout)

+# Python session 2 (end)

+run the pre-commit hooks a few times to illustrate the typing information

+## Object-oriented programming

+Important: try to program using objects (instead of procedural programming)

+if record["journal"] == "MIS Quarterly":
+KeyError: 'journal'
+-> if statement (better: if "jounal" not in record: return)

+Notice: when creating the run() method, the jif_labeler_instance switches to "self".

+## Using CoLRev infrastructure

+go to API reference
+navigate through the classes / dataset

+TBD:
+  - search: run an api-search example, examine the commit message (settings changed! -> reference implementation) -> we add a query -> docs: interface definitions: searchsource.add_endpoint(), run_search() -> see interfaces (standardized function parameters/names)
+  - where to find the built_in reference implementation (docs/architecture and directories), how to add/remove in the settings
+  -> see package_endpoint definitions (package_manager, docs)

+  continue: prep/validation

+  continue to data: show advice?